UP SD40-2 3295

 Canadian Prototype Replicas kit - another long-gone manufacturer that most modelers have forgotten.

-the horns back to the cab, as modeled here (note: apparently UP never renumbered a fast forty unit back to 3295 - oops, my bad).
+(aside: apparently UP never renumbered a "fast forty" unit back to 3295 - oops, my bad).

-Below: I opened up the fan housings and installed fans made from Athearn semi-truck wheel hubs and styrene-strip blades.
-The
+I opened up the fan housings and installed fans made from Athearn semi-truck wheel hubs and styrene-strip blades.
+The grills

 Left: A typical set of details were